kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-15 235010](https://github.com/user-attachments/assets/e571fc3d-0162-431a-bfca-622cfe301574)
 ![image](https://github.com/user-attachments/assets/682ac0a6-c7db-4181-b894-b02a32324d94)

+The addProductCategory function allows the creation of multiple product categories from an array of category objects provided in the request body.
+Each category includes a category_name and category_description.
+Valid categories are saved to the database, and the response contains a list of successfully created categories with their details.

 ### PATCH

 The patch request is similar to the post request.
 It updates existing data.
 So if an employee wants to modify a product's price, they can do so using price history's patch requests.